transformationflow/transformationflow.github.io/docs/context.md

+---
+!!!
+Warning "DEPRECATED"
+    Note that this site is now deprecated and will be removed shortly.
+The latest information and documentation on the framekwork and `flowfunctions` library can be found at our new site [flowfunctions.io](https://flowfunctions.io).
+---

 # Life, the Universe and Everything
 Before diving into the specific details of implementation and code structure, it is important to understand the intellectual context within which we are operating.
 A dictionary definition is always a good place to start, and according to the [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/data):